How much does it cost to study in Canada?

-Your expenditure on tuition fee depends on the type of qualification and university or school you opt for.
-To cover tuition fees, you will need between CAD 7,000 and CAD 29,000 a year (indicative).
+Your expenditure on tuition fee depends on the type of qualification and institution you opt for.
+To cover this, you will need approximately between CAD 13,000 and CAD 35,000 a year.

-Most commonly, humanities, education and arts courses are cheaper, while subjects such as medicine and engineering are likely to be more expensive.
-If you wish to study at postgraduate level, the tuition fees are typically higher and the costs vary depending on the program.
+Most commonly, courses in humanities, education and arts are a little cheaper, while subjects such as medicine and engineering are likely to be more expensive.
+If you wish to study at a postgraduate level, the tuition fee is typically higher and the costs vary depending on the program.
 As with most other countries, MBA programs are often the most expensive.
-The average cost for these programs is around CAD 42,000.
+The average cost for these programs ranges between CAD 30,000-42,000.

 Postgraduate master's degree